-Their son, Cyril, was born on June 5th 1885, and Vyvyan on November 3rd 1886.
+Their son, Cyril, was born on June 5, 1885, and Vyvyan on November 3, 1886.
 After the second birth, however, intimacy ended, with Wilde living largely in hotels.
-So rare were his visits to his wife and sons that, having reprimanded one of them for making his Mamma cry, the child retorted that he himself made her cry often.
+So rare were his visits to his wife and sons that, having reprimanded one of them for making his mamma cry, the child retorted that he himself made her cry often.

 While having enjoyed previous male paramours, in 1891, Wilde met the 21-year-old Lord Alfred Douglas, the ultimate romantic passion of his life.
-When Queensberry began to suspect a liaison between Wilde and his son, he campaigned to harass Wilde by leaving a card at his men’s club calling him a sodomite, and appearing at his home making further slanderous accusations.
+When Queensberry began to suspect a liaison between Wilde and his son, he campaigned to harass Wilde by leaving a card at his men’s club calling him a sodomite and appearing at his home making further slanderous accusations.
 Wilde had blockades erected outside a theater to prevent Queensberry from disrupting performances of his plays.

 Eventually, Wilde sued Queensberry for libel.
-This revenge proved a major mistake, in that it resulted in the arrest and trial of Wilde and a sentence of 2 years’ imprisonment with hard labor for gross indecency with men.
+This revenge proved a major mistake, in that it resulted in the arrest and trial of Wilde and a sentence of two years’ imprisonment with hard labor for gross indecency with men.
 The hugely publicized trial caused intimate letters exchanged between Wilde and Douglas to be revealed.

 Meanwhile, Constance was left to bear the humiliation of this national scandal, while doing all she could to shield their sons from derision and ridicule.
 As a kindness, she visited Wilde in prison to tell him of his mother’s death.
 Still, she felt herself to have no choice but to change her own and their sons’ surname to “Holland” and to leave England.